 At Imperial College London, numerous new avenues to bring chemical and biochemical wearables to their full potential are currently being researched.
 One example includes employing biochemical engineering and optical outputs to design simple medical devices capable of diagnosing and monitoring medical conditions.

 Microneedles penetrate the outer layer of skin to gain access to the interstitial fluid.
-This minimally invasive technique allows for more in-depth analysis of the body homeostasis.
+This minimally invasive technique allows for a more in-depth analysis of the body's homeostasis.
 Microneedles act as electrodes for simple electrochemical analysis of biomarker concentrations.
-These patches are worn in a similar way to a plaster and leave little imprint upon removal making them ideal for point-of-care analysis.
+These patches are worn in a similar way to plaster and leave a little imprint upon removal making them ideal for point-of-care analysis.